tomgoeck/crewlog-android/README.md

 ## 🔐 Privacy & Data

-Flightbook processes all uploaded PDF rosters locally on your device.
+CrewLog processes all uploaded PDF rosters locally on your device.
 To support the 90-day trial period, only the following data is transmitted to the server:
 	•	device_id (randomly generated)
 	•	registration date